lkalwa/scala-streamable-jsonapi/README.md

 **Generator** provides a interface to write jsons to Jackson streamed writer.

 **Handler** works together with parser.
-It receives data extracted by parser, it'a an interface for client to be able to react on events/
+It receives data extracted by parser, it'a an interface for client to be able to react on events.

 ## Usage